MTulio2000/MultiClassMLP/README.md

 //MLP *nn = new MLP(conf,path,lr,epochs,min,max);
 MLP *nn = new MLP({4,3,3},"iris.csv",0.001,1000,0.8,0.9);
 ```
-The configuration and the path to dataset is required, but the others not.
+The configuration and the path to dataset are required, but the others aren't.

 Example 2:
 ``` C++